Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 Note that the purple blocks in the PL (marked "Input" and "Output") are simulation artifacts.
 In an actual design, circuits have to placed in PL to achieve the desired functionality (provide or receive data).

-Location constraints in the ADF graph (see <span style="color: orange; font-family: Consolas;">src/graph.hpp</span>) direct the mapping tool to place the buffers in the same tile as the kernel.
+Location constraints in the ADF graph (see ``src/graph.hpp``) direct the mapping tool to place the buffers in the same tile as the kernel.

 ```C++
       // location constraints on buffers